The Ultimate Guide To Ahrefs - Ahrefs logo

 Domain Health is an Ahrefs score that takes into account conformance to SEO aspects such as accessibility, crawlability and metadata violations.

-Similarly to URL Rating, Domain Rating shows the Ahrefs’ assessment of your domain.
-As I mentioned above, be careful not to put all your eggs in one tool’s score.
+Similar to URL Rating, Domain Rating shows the Ahrefs’ assessment of your domain.
+As I mentioned above, be careful not to put all your eggs in one tool’s score as this is just an estimate.

 The Back Links and Referring Domains data show any gains or losses in backlinks or referring domains there have been over the previous four weeks.